raaulc/project-bixi/README.md

 ## 4. Power BI Dashboard

 ### Dashboard Overview
-The Power BI dashboard provides a dynamic and interactive visualization of the Bixi bike station data.
+The Power BI dashboard provides a dynamic and interactive visualization of the bike rental bike station data.
 It includes key metrics and detailed insights into the current status of bike-sharing stations in Montreal.
 The dashboard facilitates real-time monitoring and helps stakeholders make informed decisions based on up-to-date data with an option to select the view based on the update time.

 ### Key Features
 - **Total Available Bikes**: Displays the total number of bikes available across all stations.